Order this product to upgrade a previously purchased LHS 100 Series to the latest LHS 200 Series.

 The new unit will be shipped back within two business days of receiving (as long as you ordered while “In Stock”).

-If your order is “backorder”, please DO NOT SHIP the unit back until we email you that we are back “In Stock”.
+If your order is “backorder”, please DO NOT SHIP the unit back until you see we are “In Stock” or send us an email to confirm.
+(This is only for order confirmation that is marked as “backorder”).

 For our international customers; make sure you describe the unit as: Returned for Service/Upgrade.